 Just a short distance from the city center on the east side of Dresden’s Friedrichstadt district, visitors can experience the interior at Kuppelrestaurant in the dome.Continue to 5 of 6 below.

 Marvel at the Blue Wonder

 Along the Elbe River are broad bike paths that lead to the bridge called the Blue Wonder.
 This engineering marvel was built in 1893 and was given its prestigious name for its innovative design which spans the length of the river without supporting piers.
 It is one of the few things in Dresden to survive World War II.

 06 of 06

 Don't let the German tell-it-like-it-is name deter you, the Deutsches Hygiene Museum (DHMD) examines the history and importance of personal care in a way that is actually fascinating.
-Everything from antique grooming tools to ophthalmology equipment are on display.
+Everything from antique grooming tools to ophthalmology equipment is on display.